tluccs/neural_nets/README.md

 3. Install all requirements by running `pip install -r requirements.txt`
 4. Make a new folder called `data` and put all of the 6 EEG datasets inside of it.
 5. Now from the root folder, launch jupyter notebook in your browser by running `jupyter notebook`

+## Notebooks Included:

+1. EEG_loading.ipynb: initial CNN and RNN (LSTM, GRU) implementations.
+2. Temporal Convolutions.ipynb: reports performance of architecture similar to the Shallow ConvNet from Schirmiesterr et al.
+3. CNN_Trials.ipynb: Contains a series of (mostly unsuccesfull) experiments with Fast Fourier Transforms - including novel ways of reshaping the data, etc.

+Note: All code that is called in these notebooks is also included in the zip file.